MattFlower/telescope-kubernetes/README.md

 # telescope-kubernetes
-Telescope add on to allow editing of Objects in Kubernetes
+Telescope add-on to allow editing of Objects in Kubernetes.
+This is something you probably shouldn't really be doing that often, but it can be helpful when prototyping.

-This is currently a work in progress -- don't use it yet.

 # Requirements
 * Kubectl must be installed, it is used to fetch objects, apply, etc
-* yq must be installed.  (apt install yq, brew install yq, or similar depending on your OS)
+* yq must be installed (apt install yq, brew install yq, or similar depending on your OS)

 # Installation